 The project site has not been identified as occurring in a wildlife corridor or linkage.
 The proposed project will be confined to existing areas that have been heavily disturbed and are isolated from regional wildlife corridors and linkages.
-In addition, there are no riparian corridors, creeks, or useful patches of steppingstone habitat (natural areas) within or connecting the site to a recognized wildlife corridor or linkage.
-As such, implementation of the proposed project is not expected to impact wildlife movement opportunities.
-Therefore, impacts to wildlife corridors or linkages are not expected to occur.
+The drainage feature to the north and west of the project site has the potential to provide local wildlife movement opportunities.
+However, the proposed project is not expected to impact the drainage offsite.
+As such, implementation of the proposed project is not expected to impact wildlife movement opportunities and impacts to wildlife corridors or linkages are not expected to occur.